RustedBones/akka-http-metrics/README.md

 - connections (`counter`)
 - connections active (`gauge`)

-Record metrics from your akka server by importing the implicits from `HttpMetricsRoute`.
-Convert your route to the flow that will handle requests with `recordMetrics` and bind your server to the desired port.
+Record metrics from your akka server by creating an `HttpMetricsServerBuilder` with the `newMeteredServerAt` extension method located in `HttpMetrics`

 ```scala
 import akka.actor.ActorSystem